Nitrofurantoin is an antibiotic used mainly to treat urinary tract infections caused by several bacteria, including:

 Nitrofurantoin vs Doxycycline

-Nitrofurantoin is an antibiotic used to treat infections of the urinary tract caused by several bacteria.
-E. coli, Enterobacter cystitis, Enterococcus, Klebsiella, and Staphylococcus aureus are all susceptible to it.
+Nitrofurantoin is an antibiotic used to treat urinary tract infections (UTIs) caused by certain bacteria.
+It is effective against E. coli, Enterobacter, Enterococcus, Klebsiella, and Staphylococcus aureus.
 Doxycycline is an antibiotic that fights the bacteria in the body.
 It is used to treat different bacterial infections like acne, urinary tract infections, intestinal infections, respiratory infections, eye infections and syphilis.

 This medicine is used to treat or avoid infections of the urinary tract.
 This drug is an antibiotic that works by preventing bacteria from growing.
 Doxycycline is used to treat acne by killing the bacteria which infect pores and also decrease the natural oily substance that causes acne.